drawidsw/world-weather-analysis/README.md

 From the 701 cities stored in the first deliverable, the data set was filtered by putting minimum temperature of 30 F and maximum temperature of 80 F. This yielded 488 distinct cities.
 Then, an attempt to filter rows with empty/null values was made.
 Here, country codes corresponding to 4 cities were found to be NULL.
 Although these cities look legitimate, these values were still omitted from the dataset leaving 484 values behind.

-Next, using the Google APIs, the nearest hotel within 5,000 mwters was located.
+Next, using the Google APIs, the nearest hotel within 5,000 meters was located.
 Out of 484, only 441 valid hotels were found; the remaining rows were filtered out.
 The final output with cities, the corresponding hotels and the weather information is [here](Vacation_Search/WeatherPy_vacation.csv).

 Finally, using the Google maps API, a heat map of all locations was generated, along with a tooltip displaying relevant information for each location.
 This heat map is displayed below.